GoogleChrome/CertificateTransparency/ct_policy.md

    is defined in the following table; and
 3. Among the SCTs satisfying requirement 2, at least two SCTs must be issued from distinct CT log operators as recognized by Chrome; and
-4. **Before April 15, 2026:** Among the SCTs satisfying requirement 2, at least
-   one SCT must be issued from a log recognized by Chrome as being RFC6962-compliant.

 | Certificate Lifetime | Number of SCTs from distinct CT logs |
 |:---:|:---:|